 However, finding food isn’t as easy as you might think, as the app doesn’t allow you to filter by dietary needs.
 Through the app, you can also view meals for different dietary restrictions and food preferences.
 With Mealime, you can enter any food allergies, ingredients you don’t like, or nutritional requirements to find fresh, healthy meals you can make at home.

-If your child is allergic to many foods or foods that are difficult to avoid, your family may need to make some adjustments.
+If your child or other family members are allergic to many foods or foods like gluten that are difficult to avoid, your family may need to make some adjustments.
 When you eat with a food allergy or intolerance, you need to learn how to cook with different ingredients and sometimes different cooking methods.
 Therefore, you need to find many safe ways to craft these items.
+In that case, you might consider taking a gluten-free allergy training course that can help you avoid foods that contain gluten and cook delicious food that won’t cause any allergies.
 Having a plan helps make sure you’re getting the nutrition you need.

 If you’re new to cooking from scratch or transitioning to a special diet (such as Paleo, gluten-free, vegetarian, or GAPS), meal planning is essential if you want to make sure you stick with it.
 When it comes to meal planning, it’s not easy for those on a more restrictive diet due to allergies or other health concerns.
 If you’re new to whole foods, raw foods, vegan or gluten-free diets, meal planning is nearly impossible until you learn how to cook from scratch and stock your pantry.